liujinydool/test/readme.txt

-Git is a version control syste.
+Git is a fistributed version control system.
-Git is free software
+Git is free software distributed under the GPL